palmcivet7/compliant-smart-contract/README.md

 Users can interact with the `Compliant` contract to request the KYC status of an address in two ways:

 1. Call `LINK.transferAndCall()` on the LINK token address, passing the Compliant contract's address, fee amount, and calldata.
 The calldata should include the address to query, instructions on whether to automate a response to the fulfilled compliance check request, and arbitrary data to pass to compliant restricted logic if automated execution is enabled and user is compliant.
-The fee amount to pass can be read from either `Compliant.getFee()` or `Compliant.getFeeWithAutomation()` depending on if the request is intended to use Automation or not. `transferAndCall()` allows the user to request the KYC status in a single transaction.
-Combining it with the automation option allows the user to request the KYC status and execute subsequent logic based on the immediate result in a single transaction.
+The fee amount to pass can be read from either `Compliant.getFee()` or `Compliant.getFeeWithAutomation()` depending on if the request is intended to use Automation or not.

 By making the `Compliant` contract an `ERC677Receiver`, it enables users to request their compliant status in a single `i_link.transferAndCall()` transaction, as opposed to 2 transactions of approving and then requesting.
+Combining it with the automation option allows the user to request the KYC status and execute subsequent logic based on the immediate result in a single transaction.

 ![System Architecture](./diagrams/contract-level-compliance.png)